diku-dk/futhark-website/examples.md

-[Ray Tracing in One Weekend in Futhark](https://github.com/athas/raytracinginoneweekendinfuthark) and [Ray Tracing: the Next Weekend in Futhark](https://github.com/athas/raytracingthenextweekinfuthark/) are implementations based on Peter Shirley\'s book series.
+[Ray Tracing in One Weekend in Futhark](https://github.com/athas/raytracinginoneweekendinfuthark) and [Ray Tracing: the Next Week in Futhark](https://github.com/athas/raytracingthenextweekinfuthark/) are implementations based on Peter Shirley\'s book series.
 These are by no means real-time ray tracers, but support advanced effects and make use